-- Follow same basic handling procedures as for flammable materials.
+- Follow the same basic handling procedures as for flammable materials.

 Light-Sensitive Materials.
-Materials which degrade in the presence of light, forming new compounds that can be hazardous, or resulting in conditions such as pressure build-up inside a container which may be hazardous.
-Examples of light sensitive materials include chloroform, tetrahydrofuran, ketones and anhydrides.
+Materials that degrade in the presence of light, forming new compounds that can be hazardous or resulting in conditions such as pressure buildup inside a container, which may be hazardous.
+Examples of light-sensitive materials include chloroform, tetrahydrofuran, ketones, and anhydrides.

-- Store light-sensitive materials in a cool, dark place in amber colored bottles or other containers which reduce or eliminate penetration of light.
+- Store light-sensitive materials in a cool, dark place in amber-colored bottles or other containers that reduce or eliminate penetration of light.

 Unstable Materials.
-Compounds which can spontaneously release large amounts of energy under normal conditions, or when struck, vibrated, or otherwise agitated.
+Compounds that can spontaneously release large amounts of energy under normal conditions or when struck, vibrated, or otherwise agitated.
 Some chemicals become increasingly shock-sensitive with age.
-Of great concern in the laboratory is the inadvertent formation of explosive or shock-sensitive materials such as peroxides, perchlorates (from perchloric acid), picric acid and azides.
+Of great concern in the laboratory is the inadvertent formation of explosive or shock-sensitive materials such as peroxides, perchlorates (from perchloric acid), picric acid, and azides.

 - Contact EHS when it is suspected that the inadvertent formation of shock-sensitive materials in ductwork, piping, or chemicals being stored has occurred.